|

 Fog lifts slowly from Hegben Lake.
 The road along its shore passes cabins and restaurants and horses, mountains rising behind them.
 Bare trees protrude from Quake Lake, created by a 1959 earthquake.
 A bizarre sign points to the lake declaring "Night of Terror."
 The rest of the road winds through rolling ranch lands and suddenly we are in Idaho, log cabin retreats all around us.

-On the way to Grand Teton we take the Mesa Falls Scenic Byway along the Henry's Fork of the Snake River.
 The upper falls are like none I've seen before.
 Deep in the river canyon ravine, 967 million gallons of water pour over its rocks each day.
 A rainbow arcs over the falls, a band of yellow, orange and purple, the river crashing between hillsides covered with pine trees.
 Big Falls Inn sits at the top of the stairway descending into the canyon, built sometime between 1907 and 1912 to benefit from tourist trade.
 Closed in 1930 and later restored, it is now an interpretive center and book store open during the summer.

 Later we hike around Harriman State Park, formerly owned by the Union Pacific Railroad.
 Wooden cabins dot the property that is home to a variety of birds and animals.
 Today a family of swans float the waters of Silver Lake.
 Pastures surrounding the retreat are filled with black angus cattle while a couple of horses roam outside barbed wire fence.
 A popular venue for trail riding, horses quietly stand tied next to trailers in the parking lot.